tholoien/XDGMM/README.md

 ## XDGMM Algorithms
 The code currently supports the [astroML](http://www.astroml.org/index.html) and [Bovy et al. (2011)](https://github.com/jobovy/extreme-deconvolution) algorithms for XDGMM fitting and sampling.

-### Note:
-versions of astroML prior to May 20, 2015 contain a bug that causes an error with scoring samples.
+**Compatibility note:** Versions of astroML prior to May 20, 2015 contain a bug that causes an error with scoring samples.
 We recommend using later versions of astroML in order to avoid this.

 ## Machine Learning
 This class is compatible with cross validation methods from [scikit-learn](http://scikit-learn.org/stable/).
 See the demo for an example of this functionality.